Unlock the Next Level of Youth Suicide Prevention

-Be Present Ohio: The Online Experience (BPO:XP) is our new suicide prevention program for teens 13 and up.
-BPO:XP is created for large or small groups of teens and can be completed in school or community settings on a computer, tablet, or cell phone.
-This brief program packages life-saving suicide prevention content into a series of self-paced modules that teach youth about:
+Be Present Ohio: The Online Experience (BPO:XP) is a suicide prevention program for youth in grades 7-12.
+BPO:XP can be completed in school or community settings, in large or small groups, and on a computer, tablet, or cell phone.
+This brief program fulfills suicide prevention requirements for HB 123/the SAVE Students Act and can be implemented at no cost in Ohio.
+BPO:XP packages life-saving suicide prevention content into a series of self-paced modules that teach youth about:

 • The warning signs of suicide